Datasource files (.datasource)

 IMPORT_CONNECTION_NAMEYesName given to the connection inside Tinybird.
 For example, 'my_connection'.

-IMPORT_QUERYNoThe SELECT query to extract your data from BigQuery or Snowflake when you don't need all the columns or want to make a transformation before ingest.
+IMPORT_QUERYNoThe SELECT query to retrieve your data from BigQuery or Snowflake when you don't need all the columns or want to make a transformation before ingest.
 The FROM clause must reference a table using the full scope.
 For example, project.dataset.table.

 BigQuery example

-The following example shows a BigQuery Data Source described in a .data source file:
+The following example shows a BigQuery Data Source described in a .datasource file:

 Data Source with a BigQuery connection